shrikantnagori/shrikantnagori.github.io/_posts/2021-07-22-Down-the-memory-lane.md

 From the hillside treks to the temple early in the morning to amazing toasted bread and bournvita.
 Follow that with a long cold river bath in Ganga with thousands of others, the feeling can really make anyone spiritual.
 Playing cards till lunch.
 From a 30 item lunch menu to falling asleep in a food coma, only to wake up to some delicious fruits and taking a plunge in the ganga again watching the sunset.
-Follow that with amazing chaat, lassi and cards, vacations cannot get better.
+Finishing the nigh with amazing chaat, lassi and cards, vacations cannot get better.
 I think this is what has instilled in me the lifelong love for water and hikes.

 3\ The Giving Life